 "Yeah, I s'pose he went to the railway station," he said with a mixture of misery and bitterness in his voice.

 "But that was yesterday morning.
-Your family thought. you must have come home last night."
+I was told your family thought. you must have come home last night."

 "I did.
 After all, I couldn't let them see me and ask me what happened.
-So I just sat in the park till it closed, then walked around until it was dark and I was sure everyone had gone to bed."
+So I just sat in the park till it closed, then walked around until I was sure everyone had gone to bed."